bostoncleek/ROS-Turtlebot-Navigation/tsim/README.md

 ## Boston Cleek

 # Description
-The tsim packages uses feedforward control to move the turtle in turtlesim gui in a rectangular trajectory.
+The tsim packages uses feedforward control or bang-bang control to move the turtle in turtlesim gui in a rectangular trajectory.
 The `turtle_rect` node publishes controls on `cmd_vel` and the errors in the pose are published on `pose_error`.
 The service `traj_reset` restarts the turtle back at the lower left corner.